Meli Park

+Meli Park was a theme park which was opened on 21 April 1935 in Adinkerke in the municipality of De Panne on the Belgian coast.
+Founded by Alberic-Joseph Florizoone, owner of a honey company, the park was themed around beekeeping and its mascot was a bee.
+It grew to become one of the largest tourist attractions in Belgium, reaching 700,000 visitors per year at its peak in the 1970s and 1980s.
+Its most iconic attraction was the Apirama dark ride, opened in 1979.
+The park closed on 3 October 1999 and was subsequently sold to Studio 100, a Flemish children's television company, which rethemed the site as Plopsaland.

 History

 The bee-themed amusement park was initiated by Alberic-Joseph Florizoone, owner of a honey company.
 Its mascot was a bee.
 It was one of the first Belgian theme parks.
 Over the years some new attractions were added.
 The first ones were the labyrinth and the zoo.
 In the 1950s, a miniature golf course, french formal gardens, a fairytale forest, water organ were introduced.
 Over the years, it became one of the biggest attractions in Belgium as Antwerp Zoo and Caves of Han-sur-Lesse.

 Into the 1970s and the 1980s, with a growing variety of rides, Meli Park's visitor numbers reached 700,000 per annum.
-Its icon attraction was the Apirama dark ride, opened in 1979, featuring hundreds of animated bees.
+Its iconic attraction was the Apirama dark ride, opened in 1979, featuring hundreds of animated bees.

-The park closed in 1999 because the park was sold to the Flemish children's television company Studio 100 and rethemed as Plopsaland.
+The park closed in 1999.
+It was sold to the Flemish children's television company Studio 100 and rethemed as Plopsaland.
 In 1999 Alberic-Joseph Florizoone was inducted into the IAAPA Hall of Fame, an honor reserved for amusement industry innovators and pioneers.